Find Assisted Living for Couples Near You

 Upon visiting an assisted living facility for the first time, you will be presented with the amenities available.
 You will be happy to discover that many of these facilities are targeted at senior couples, with benefits from both mental and physical health.
 What can you expect in terms of amenities?
 Let's see!

-If you are looking to stay physically fit, you might consider amenities that can help you in this direction.
+If you are looking to stay physically fit, consider amenities that can help you in this direction.
 For instance, did you know that most assisted living facilities now have swimming pools?
 Many times, these are located both indoors and outdoors, and the swimming pool is heated for your own comfort.
 You and your spouse can also visit the fitness center or gym, attend yoga classes, or go on hiking and walking trails.
 In some ALFs, there is even physical therapy offered, so do not hesitate to take advantage of it.

 For seniors who are more interested in mental sharpness, you should know that many ALFs have learning centers, where you can take various courses.
 Some senior living communities pair up with local universities, allowing seniors to attend continuous education courses.
 Additional amenities that you might in assisted living facilities include: library, computer room, lounge, social clubs, painting studio, beauty salon/barbershop, woodworking shop, gardening area, cafes.
 As with services, each ALF might provide its own amenities, meant to help residents spend their time in the most pleasant way possible.